• Skip to content

 This topic area covers statistics and information relating to population projections in Hull including local strategic need and service provision.
 Further information relating to current Population Estimates including Race and Ethnicity are given within Population, and information relating to Housing including household structure is given within Health and Wellbeing Influences.

-Population projections are normally released by the Office for National Statistics every two years, but there is a delay following the 2021 Census.
+Population projections are normally released by the Office for National Statistics every two years, but there were no projections released during 2020 due to COVID-19, and these were subsequently delayed until results from the 2021 census could be incorporated.
 ONS ‘back-date’ their recent estimates of the resident population once more accurate Census data becomes available.
 Their revised estimates as well as the mid-year 2022 resident population estimates were published on the 23 November 2023 at local authority level and were published at lower geographies (e.g. wards) on the 25 November 2024.
 These releases have delayed the release of population projections.
 The national population projections based on mid-year 2021 population estimates were released on the 30 January 2024, and more recent population projections based on mid-year 2022 population estimates were released on the 28 January 2025 .
-However, no population projections at local authority level or other subnational geographical levels have been released since the population projections based on mid-year 2018 population estimates.
-The date for release of the subnational population projections based on mid-year 2022 population estimates have been put back a number of times, and are now scheduled to be released on the 24 June 2025 (but it is a revised provisional date and potentially subject to further delays).
+Local authority level population projections were released on 25 June 2025.

 Headlines